 WHAT IT IS:

-Floorball is a fast, exciting and inexpensive sport that resembles indoor hockey.
+Floorball is a fast, exciting and an affordable sport that resembles indoor hockey.

 - It incorporates rules of play that accentuates safe play for all players.